Learning in Fforest Fawr UNESCO Global Geopark

 Geologists’ Association Conference field excursion, October 2017

-We are pleased to be hosting a field excursion as part of the Geologists’ Association annual conference being held in Cardiff in October 2017.
-Members of the GA can book onto the conference via its website.
-Delegates will find more on the excursion venue here.
+We were pleased to host a field excursion as part of the Geologists’ Association’s annual conference which was held in Cardiff in October 2017.
+More on the excursion venue here.